JohnADeady/Programming-Scripting-Project-18/README.md

 [Anaconda](https://www.anaconda.com/download/) is a free and open source distribution of the Python and R programming languages for large-scale data processing, predictive analytics, and scientific computing, that aims to simplify package management and deployment.

 [VS Code](https://code.visualstudio.com/). is a source code editor developed by Microsoft for Windows, Linux and MacOS.
-It includes support for debugging, embedded Git control, syntax highlighting, intelligent code completion, snippets, and code refactoring.
-[10](https://en.wikipedia.org/wiki/Visual_Studio_Code)
+It includes support for debugging, embedded Git control, syntax highlighting, intelligent code completion, snippets, and code refactoring. [[10]](https://en.wikipedia.org/wiki/Visual_Studio_Code)

-Step by sted guide for downloading [Python](https://www.python.org/):
+Step by step guide for downloading [Python](https://www.python.org/):
  1. Open [Python](https://www.python.org/)
  2. Download version Python [3.6.5](https://www.python.org/downloads/)
  3. Follow the instructions on screen - unsure about settings accept the default settings.

-Step by sted guide for downloading [Anaconda](https://www.anaconda.com/download/):
+Step by step guide for downloading [Anaconda](https://www.anaconda.com/download/):
 1. Open Anaconda Download
 2. Click Python 3.6 version
 3. Follow the instructions on screen - unsure about settings accept the default settings.
 4. Once completed test installation

-Step by sted guide for downloading [VS Code](https://code.visualstudio.com/):
+Step by step guide for downloading [VS Code](https://code.visualstudio.com/):
 1. Open VS Studio DownloadN
 2. Depending on your OS system - click the appropriate one ie Windows, Mac.
 3. Follow the instructions on screen - unsure about settings accept the default settings.